me0wxy/enhanced-phpjoern/README.md

 # enhanced-phpjoern
- extend CPG by FileIncludeGraph and ClassHierachyGraph
+ extends CPG by FileIncludeGraph and ClassHierachyGraph, optimizes some issues